 There is a mini tray you can pull out between the seats that is convenient for placing drinking glasses on and then a full tray table can be pulled out from your outside armrest.
 To recline your chair you simply hit the silver button on the side of your chair and if you want you can adjust the headrests to your liking.

-If you are able to fly on a wide body aircraft with life flat seats the experience will be much more comfortable.
+If you are able to fly on a wide body aircraft with lie-flat seats the experience will be much more comfortable.
 The cabin will feel bigger and more open but you will also have many more passengers in the cabin with you.
-The configurations can vary for wide body aircraft and you might see something like (2-2-2, 2-1-1, or even the dreaded 2-4-2).
+The configurations can vary for wide body aircraft and you might see something like (2-2-2, 2-1-2, or even the dreaded 2-4-2).

 You will be able to enjoy a fully lie flat seat which (while definitely not industry leading) is better than just a reclining seat in my opinion.
-You can position this chair in many more different positions to find whatever is most comfortable for yourself.
+That is because you can position this chair in many more different positions to find whatever is most comfortable for yourself.

 You will also have a larger TV screen and better options for in-flight entertainment.